ealker/ealker.github.io/index.md

 title: Elliot Alker
 ---

+### Who am I?

-## Hello.
-I'm Elliot, a software engineer based in London.
+Hello.
+I'm Elliot, a software engineer living in London.

 ### What is this?